liquibase/liquibase-databricks/README.md

 21. [x] Change Data Test: apply insert
 22. [x] Change Data Test: apply loadData
 23. [x] Change Data Test: apply loadDataUpdate
+24. [ ] Add/Drop Check Constraints - TO DO: Need to create snapshot generator but the change type works

+### Advanced
+1. [x] addColumn snapshot
+2. [x] addPrimaryKey snapshot
+3. [x] addForeignKey snapshot
+4. [x] schemaAndCatalogSnapshot snapshot
+5. [x] createTable snapshot
+6. [x] createView snapshot

+### Databricks Specific:
+1. [x] OPTIMIZE - optimizeTable - optimize with zorderCols options - <b> SUPPORTED </b> in Contributed Harness
+2. [x] CLUSTER BY (DDL) - createClusteredTable - createTable with clusterColumns as additional option for liquid - <b> SUPPORTED </b> in Contributed Harness
+3. [x] ANALYZE TABLE - analyzeTable - change type with compute stats column options - <b> SUPPORTED </b> in Contributed Harness
+4. [x] VACUUM - vacuumTable - change type with retentionHours parameter (default is 168) - <b> SUPPORTED </b> in Contributed Harness
+5. [ ] ALTER CLUSTER KEY - changeClusterColumns - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes

 ## Remaining Required Change Types to Finish in Advanced
-1. [ ] generateChangelog
+1. [ ] generateChangelog -
 2. [ ] addUniqueConstraint - Need to invalidate this test - not supported
 3. [ ] createIndex - Map to CLUSTER BY ALTER TABLE statements for Delta Tables

 ## Remaining Required Change Types to Finish in Base/Contributed
 1. [ ] (nice to have, not required) createFunction/dropFunction - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
-2. [ ] (nice to have, not required) addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
+2. [x] (nice to have, not required) addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 3. [ ] addDefaultValue (of various types).
 Databricks/Delta tables support this, but does not get populated by databricks in the JDBC Driver (COLUMN_DEF property always None even with default)
 4. [ ] createIndex - Map to CLUSTER BY ALTER TABLE statement for delta tables.
 CLUSTER BY keys also need to be populated by JDBC driver.
 The SQL Generator has been created, but the Snapshot / expected snapshot needs to be properly created from driver.